Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * AL:... defines the letters of the actuators
 * A0...n:parameters define DH parameters with optional Y

 AT:"name|[R]|[P]*" defines the overall configuration and number of axes.
-R mean revolute (rotational), P is prismatic (translational, linear) joint, T is where the tool is attached, O is where the object to be printed is attached.
-Branches are marked by parantheses.
+R mean revolute (rotational), P is prismatic (translational, linear) joint (maybe obsolete: T is where the tool is attached, O is where the object to be printed is attached.
+Branches are marked by parantheses.)
 * AT:"RRRRRR" means 6 axis robot with rotational axes
 * AT:"RRP" means serial scara with Z axis being prismatic (prismatic means linear movement)
 * AT:"PPP" means 3 axis cartesian printer.
+* AT:"5axisCNC_tAtC" means CNC 3 linear axes and two rotary axes AC, both located at the table
+* AT:"5axisCNC_hAhC" means CNC 3 linear axes and two rotary axes AC which are located at head/head
-* AT:"5axisCNC_AC" means CNC 3 linear axes and two rotary axes AC
+* AT:"5axisCNC_hAtC" means CNC 3 linear axes and two rotary axes AC with A located at the head and C at the table
+* AT:"4axisPall" means 4 axis palletized
+* AT:"4axisPallReverse" means 4 axis palletized reversed when the object is printed on the robot
+* AT:"3axisPall" means like 4 axis palletized, but without 4th actuator
+* AT:"3axisPallReverse" means like 4 axis palletized reversed when the object is printed on the robot, but without 4th actuator

 AL:"[X-Z,U-W,A-D*]" defines the order of axis letters assigned to the AT parameters.
 The letters are used in the G-Code file, e.g. in the G1 moves.
 Example: AT:"PRR" AL:"ZXY" means the prismatic actuator is the Z axis, the two rotary ones are X and Y. The order of joint connection is PRR/ZXY, the Z axis being first.
 (Don't confuse ZXY axis letters with cartesian XYZ coordinates).
 AL needs not to be defined if the default letters are used, e.g. XYZAC for a 5 axis CNC AC configuration with A parallel to X axis and C to Z axis.